rust-lang/rustlings/exercises/24_async/README.md

 Rust provides the necessary primitives to do asynchronous programming in the language.
 However, Rust's standard library does not include a runtime.
-For these exercises, we will use the popular runtime called `tokio`.
+For these exercises, we will use the mainstream runtime called `tokio`.

 ## Further information